robw-nl/manjaro_system_metrics/README.md

-# Manjaro KDE Plasma System Metrics Dashboard: a highly optimized system metrics daemon with a very small running footprint.
+# KDE Plasma System Metrics Dashboard: a highly optimized system metrics daemon with a very small running footprint.

 # The Components